Liane (Lee) Gabora

 Email: liane.gabora@ubc.ca

 Graduate student supervisor.
-Will consider Psychology graduate students for September 2024 intake.
+Will consider Psychology grad students (Psychological Science stream) for Sept 2025 intake.

 CV Download